alysivji/flask-mega-tutorial/README.md

 Uses [SQLAlchemy](http://www.sqlalchemy.org/), well [Flask-SQLAlchemy](http://flask-sqlalchemy.pocoo.org/2.3/), for ORM.
 Can plug in any number of relational databases

+> I have also added two methods to this class called `validate_username()` and `validate_email()`.
+When you add any methods that match the pattern `validate_<field_name>`, WTForms takes those as custom validators and invokes them in addition to the stock validators.

+> a validation error is triggered by raising `ValidationError`.
+The message included as the argument in the exception will be the message that will be displayed next to the field for the user to see.

 ### Database Models

 > The data that will be stored in the database will be represented by a collection of classes, usually called database models.
 The ORM layer within SQLAlchemy will do the translations required to map objects created from these classes into rows in the proper database tables.